Rank: Associate Librarian

 • Knowledge of cataloging and metadata services applied in a consortial implementation of Ex Libris’ Alma.

 • Advanced education or training in leadership, management, higher education, or a related field.

-• Experience with library and campus policy review, development, implementation, and training.
+• Strategic perspective informed by knowledge of the current higher education policy environment, and experience with library and campus policy review, development, implementation, and training.